-Realistically, it’s not often you see a dachshund head straight for the water and jump in!
+Realistically, it’s not often you see a Dachshund head straight for the water and jump in!
 This is a trait more present in Golden Retrievers, Labradors and Water Spaniels.
 Most of the time, tend to be very cautious when first exploring bodies of water.

-When a dog goes into water, it will naturally kick its legs as if running in order not to go below the surface.
-For most dogs, this propels them forward into a ‘swimming’ motion.
-Other dogs simply tread water and aren’t great at moving forwards.
+When a dog goes into water, the dog will naturally kick its legs as if he or she is running in order not to go below the surface.
+For most dogs, this propels them forward into a “swimming” motion.
+But there are dogs that simply tread water and aren’t great at moving forward.

-Your dachshund might fall into either category, but even if he can swim, he might tire easily.
+Your Dachshund might fall into either category, but even if he can swim, he might tire easily.
 This is because of their short legs using up a lot of energy when they swim.
 The shorter the leg, the more frequent they may need to kick to stay afloat.

-If you have a dachshund and you’re wondering whether or not he or she can swim, the only way to find out is to expose him or her to water and see what happens.
+If you have a Dachshund and you’re wondering whether or not he or she can swim, the only way to find out is to expose him or her to water and see what happens.
 Do this carefully!
-It goes without saying that you shouldn’t just throw your dog into deep water to see if they can swim!
+It goes without saying that you shouldn’t just throw your dog into deep water!

-If you want your dachshund to be a good swimmer for whatever reason, you should do this in a step-by-step manner.
+If you want your Dachshund to be a good swimmer for whatever reason, you should do this in a step-by-step manner.
 There are many ways to get this done, however, this is what I’ve had success with in our Australian Shepherd and Corgi (also with similar features).

-Always remember to have some patience when training your Dachshund to swim.
+Before you start, always remember to have some patience when training your Dachshund to swim.
 You never want to stress them out with something they don’t want to do.
 And if they’re not feeling it, you can try again another day.

 1. Exposing Your Dachshund to Water

 Starting is really easy.
-It’s better if you begin this process when your dog is a puppy as dachshunds are incredibly difficult to train as adults (though not impossible).
+Plus, it’s better if you begin this process when your Dachshund is a puppy as a Doxie can be incredibly difficult to train as adults (though not impossible).
 They’re stubborn dogs and less courageous in trying new things.

 The first step is to take your Dachshund to wherever there’s water.
-If you have a beach, lake, or river close by, take walks near to (but not in!) the water.
+If you have a beach, lake, or river in the neighborhood, take walks near it (but not in!).
 You want to be close enough to the water for your dog to be able to wet their paws and hear and see the water.

 If your dog has been touching water with his paws or paddling at the side of a lake or river for a while and doesn’t seem afraid, you can move on.
 The next step is a sizable leap, so make sure that your Doxie has spent adequate time exploring water first.

 You’ll want to first expose them to shallow water.
 Whatever you do, do not throw them into the deep end first.
 It would be awful for your dog to miss this crucial step and suddenly end up in deep water without being able to feel the ground.

 Make sure the water is shallow enough for your dachshund to touch the floor while wading.
 Make sure there aren’t any currents that could make it harder for your dog to move freely in the water or which could make him scared.

-Since the next step involves going deeper and seeing your dachshund’s real swimming ability for the first time, it is a good idea for you to be in there with him.
+Since the next step involves going deeper and seeing your Dachshund’s real swimming ability for the first time, it is a good idea for you to be in there with him.
 Dogs are great learners that will often look towards the owners for guidance.

-There are actually many places that offer swimming lessons for dogs so this might be something you could look for.
+There are actually many places that offer swimming lessons for dogs.
+So this might be something you’ll want to look for.
 Otherwise, head to a calm lake or calm sea and get into the water yourself.

 Seeing you in the water will help your dog to feel confident and reassured.
 Dogs look to their owners when they’re hesitant.
 So make sure to be praising them and always in their view.
 With you going deeper, they are more likely to come out into the open water towards you.

 You will be used to training your dog, particularly if your dog is still young.
-Consider teaching your dog to swim as something you need to train him to do like anything else.
+Consider teaching your dog to swim in the same manner as training for anything else.
 Calmness, patience, and love are all things that your dog will need to see in order to do what you would like him to do.

 Praising your dog is essential.
 Dogs love praise, especially with the Dachshund!
-For example, if you normally reward your dog with fuss and a treat, do this even in the water!
+For example, if you normally reward your dog with a big fuss and a treat, do this even in the water!
 Just make sure you keep those delicious treats dry in a plastic bag!